The Murderbot Diaries

+The TV series Murderbot is based on the novels by Martha Wells.

 Setting

 In an advanced largely hyper-capitalist space-faring society, travel between star systems is routine due to now-stable wormhole technology.
 Initially, wormhole travel was unreliable, but has since improved to the point where "lost" colonies are being found.
 People reside on planets, some of which have been terraformed, or on space habitats which have full life support and artificial gravity.
 Most people who can afford it have technology that allows them to tap into ubiquitous data feeds supplying all kinds of information, including entertainment.
 This technology can be worn, or be implanted into the body.

 Sentient and semi-sentient artificial intelligences perform tasks such as operating starships, mining, controlling habitats, moving cargo, waging corporate warfare, providing physical pleasure and comfort, or security.
 Most of these purposes are fulfilled by "bots" of varying complexity and intelligence, but the last three are respectively performed by CombatUnits, ComfortUnits, and SecUnits.
 The characters and narrator of the book call these conscious entities "constructs", but they are functionally cyborgs (cybernetic organisms): part machine, part organic.
+A significant distinction, however, is that they are manufactured entities, not born and later modified.

 The Corporation Rim is a profit-oriented, cutthroat part of this society that indulges in espionage, assassination, indentured slavery, and ruthless exploitation of resources.
 One particular target of the corporations is illegal "alien remnant" exploitation.
 These remnants are often extremely dangerous to people and machines.
 The laws are enforced by other corporations.

 Outside the Corporation Rim are colonies, such as Preservation, that have established their right to exist under various laws that, at least for the time being, the corporations are unwilling to test.